Hollenbach-lab/PING/README.md

   - `37 shortNameDelim <- ''` Set a delimiter to shorten sample ID's (ID will be characters before delim)
   - `38 setup.minDP <- 8` Minimum depth for calling variants used for genotype-matched references (set lower if using low-depth data, the default of 8 should work for most data)
   - `39 final.minDP <- 20` Minimum depth for calling variants used for final genotype determination (set lower if using low-depth data, the default of 20 should work for most data)

-## Running PING
-Open PING_run.R in Rstudio

-Set environment variables outlined in **Environment setup**.
-Nothing needs to be changed to run the included example dataset.

-Run the script from top to bottom

-Seeing the following message in the copy graphing module is normal:

-`'A line object has been specified, but lines is not in the mode Adding lines to the mode...'`

 ## Running included test data
 We have included 5 test sequences to run through the pipeline, they are located in the test_sequence/ directory.
 These samples were picked to cover a range of KIR haplotypes.